Page contents

 2. Are the children “in need”?

 The definition of “in need” in the Children Act is very broad: a child will be “in need” if he or she cannot achieve or maintain a reasonable standard of health or development.
-A child will also be in need if he or she is disabled.
+A child will also be in need if they are disabled.

 All children have needs that must be met by other people, but for the purposes of section 17(10) of the Children Act 1989, a child “in need” has needs that will not be properly met unless social services provides support.